Dmitri Aliev

 Dmitri Sergeyevich Aliev (Дмитрий Сергеевич Алиев; born 1 June 1999) is a Russian figure skater.
 He is the 2020 European champion, the 2018 European silver medalist, the 2020 Russian national champion and the 2018 Russian national bronze medalist.
 On the junior level, he is the 2017 World Junior silver medalist, the 2016–17 Junior Grand Prix Final champion, the 2015-16 Junior Grand Prix Final silver medalist, a two-time medalist at the 2016 Youth Olympics (bronze in the men's singles discipline and gold in the team event), and a two-time (2016, 2017) Russian national junior champion.
+He began skating in 2005 and trained in Ukhta until 2013, when he moved to Saint Petersburg to become a student of Evgeni Rukavicin.

 Personal life

 Dmitri Sergeyevich Aliev was born on 1 June 1999 in Ukhta, Komi Republic, Russia.
 On his paternal side, Dmitry has Azerbaijani roots.
 His father, Sergey Vasilevich, is the director of a children's and youth sports school №1 in Ukhta.
 His mother, Elena, is a skier.
 In September 2022, Aliev received a summons to appear at the military commissariat for a potential call-up to serve in the Russian Army during the 2022 Russian mobilization.

 Since 2025, he has been dating Russian rhythmic gymnast Arina Averina.